ivansglazunov/hasyx/FASTLANE.md

 # Fastlane Integration

-Fastlane integration for automated Android app building, signing, and deployment in Hasyx projects.
+Fastlane integration for automated mobile app building, signing, and deployment in Hasyx projects (Android and iOS).

 ## Overview

-Fastlane is a powerful automation tool for mobile app development that simplifies building, signing, and deploying Android applications.
+Fastlane is a powerful automation tool for mobile app development that simplifies building, signing, and deploying mobile applications.
 This integration provides:

 - **Automated APK building** with Gradle integration
 - **APK signing** for release builds